University of the Built Environment

-The University of the Built Environment, formerly University College of Estate Management (UCEM) and the College of Estate Management (CEM), is an independent UK-based higher education institution which provides courses by distance learning in real estate, construction, planning and architecture to students worldwide.
+The University College of Estate Management, which trades as the University of the Built Environment, formerly the College of Estate Management, is an independent UK-based higher education institution which provides courses by distance learning in real estate, construction, planning and architecture to students worldwide.
 As of 2013, the university had educated over 150,000 students.

-Since June 2025, the University has been trading as the University of the Built Environment, following approval from the Office for Students (OfS), and will adopt the new name once it is recognised by the Privy Council.
+Since June 2025, the university has been trading as the University of the Built Environment, following approval from the Office for Students (OfS), and will adopt the new name once it is recognised by the Privy Council.

 History

-The College of Estate Management was founded in 1919 by the "Chartered Auctioneers' and Estate Agent's Institute" (which later became the Royal Institution of Chartered Surveyors, RICS).
-The college was formed specifically to serve the property-related estate management and construction industry sectors.
+The College of Estate Management was founded in 1919 by the "Auctioneers' and Estate Agent's Institute" (which later merged with the Royal Institution of Chartered Surveyors, RICS).
 The scale of British lives lost in the First World War had led to a shortage of trained staff to manage the country's estates.
+The college was formed, at the prompting of Sir William Wells, a leading surveyor and estate agent of the era, to serve the estate and property management sector.
+From 1921 until the Second World War it was based at 35 Lincoln's Inn Fields in Holborn, London.
+This building was badly damaged by bombs in 1940 and 1941, and was sold to the Royal College of Surgeons in 1943.
+After the Second World War, the college moved to St Alban's Grove, Kensington, London.

-In 1938 the College gained recognition from the University of London to provide tuition for its internal degree.
-An association with the University of Reading goes back to 1967 and the College relocated from Kensington in London to the University of Reading's Whiteknights Campus in 1972.
+The college was associated with the University of Reading from 1967 and relocated from London to the University of Reading's Whiteknights Campus in 1972.
+It remained there until September 2016, when it moved to 60 Queens Road, Reading, Berkshire.
+Charles III became patron of the college in 1998, taking over from Elizabeth II who had been patron since 1977, and visited the institution in March 2019 to celebrate the college's centenary.

-The University of the Built Environment is an independent self-funded charity.
-It was granted Taught Degree Awarding Powers in its own right by the Privy Council in January 2013.
-On 11 November 2015, it was awarded university college status by the Privy Council and changed its name to the University College of Estate Management.
-In September 2013, the college appointed Ashley Wheaton as its ninth Principal, taking over the role from Ann Heywood, who retired.
+The college was granted taught degree awarding powers in its own right by the Privy Council in January 2013.
+In 2015, it was awarded university college status by the Privy Council and changed its name to the University College of Estate Management.
+In June 2025, UCEM merged with the London School of Architecture and changed its trading name to University of the Built Environment after receiving approval from the Office for Students.